-Those who have a compelling or compassionate reason (e.g., serious illness or death of a family member) may be able to speed up the processing time for no additional fee.
+Those with an extremely compelling or compassionate reason (e.g., serious illness or death of a family member) may be able to speed up the processing time for no additional fee.

 You can try using this contact form to enquire about this with the Home Office.

 We have been waiting beyond the stated service processing time.
-Does this mean an increased chance of refusal?
+Does this suggest an increased chance of refusal?

-No. Those who have been waiting beyond the stated service processing time should not speculate that this suggests a higher chance of refusal.
+No. Those waiting beyond the stated service processing time should not speculate that this suggests a higher chance of refusal.

 I received an acknowledgement email from the Home Office several days/weeks/months after I submitted the online application.
-Does that mean that the processing time will start now or that they did not receive my documents?
+Does that mean the processing time will start now, or they did not receive my documents?

-Applicants are normally sent a standard email which states:
+Applicants are normally sent a standard email that states: